chanmix51/Pomm/documentation/documentation.rst

  * *field_structure*: the fields with the corresponding converters
  * *primary_key*: simple or composite primary key

 If the table is stored in a special database schema, it must appear in the *object_name* attribute.
 If you do not use schemas, postgresql will store everything in the *public* schema.
-You do not have to specify it in the *object_name* attribute but it will be used in the class namespace.
+You do not have to specify it in the *object_name* attribute but it will be used in the class namespace. *public* is also a reserved keyword of PHP, the namespace for the *public* schema is *PublicSchema*.

-Let's say we have the following table *student* in the database:
+Let's say we have the following table *student* in the database *College*:

   +-------------+-----------------------------+
   |   Column    |            Type             |